s0ders/akira.sh/content/posts/go-interfaces.md

 The solution to this issue is to directly return `nil` and not an interface wrapping a `nil` pointer.

-## Using a value for pointer-receiver methods
+## Using values with pointer-receiver methods

 To understand this mistake, we must first understand two things: what methods a type has access to and *addressability*.